ChrisL108/outline-mcp/README.md

 }
 ```

-This will update your config to look like this:
+Your config should look like this:

 ```json
 "outline-mcp": {